 Many people turn to poetry only at unreal times, whether for consolation in loss or affirmation in love, or when facing other extremes and anxieties.
 Staying Alive includes many of the great modern love poems and elegies, but it also shows the power of poetry in celebrating the ordinary miracle, taking you on a journey around many of the different aspects of everyday life explored in poems.

 A strong poem is not just for crisis.
 Such a poem is there for all times, helping us face or embrace daily change and disruption.
 It will also speak to us when nothing seems to be happening, when the poem's importance is in helping us stay alive to the world and stay true to ourselves.

 Staying Alive has reached a wider readership than any other anthology of contemporary poetry.
 It is a landmark in the history of literary publishing.
-A sequel, Being Alive (2004), and a companion anthology, Being Human (2011), completed this poetry trilogy.
-Essential Poems from the Staying Alive Trilogy (2012) selects 100 poems from all three anthologies, a third from each.
+The first in a series, Staying Alive was followed by a sequel, Being Alive (2004), a companion anthology, Being Human (2011), and by a fourth volume, Staying Human: new poems for Staying Alive (2020).
 These anthologies have been welcomed not only by poets but by a wide range of well-known people respected for their work in fields other than poetry – all avid readers of poetry.
 They want to recommend these books above all other anthologies of contemporary poetry.

 ‘These poems distil the human heart as nothing else… Staying Alive celebrates the point of poetry.
 It’s invigorating and makes me proud of being human’ – Jane Campion